DeepBlueRobotics/training/docs/section-3/testing-and-debugging.md

 You can also use [Outline Viewer](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/outlineviewer/index.html?highlight=outlineviewer) to see debugger values.
 It has less features than Shuffleboard, but is more compact and generally easier to use.

 ### Random glitches unrelated to code
 Sometimes, the application may just randomly break and glitch out.
-Driver station is known to be glitchy sometimes, so the first step is always to restart your program.
-Restart robot code, restart roboRIO, restart driver station, etc.
+FRC Driverstation is known to be glitchy sometimes, so the first step is always to restart your program.
+Restart robot code, restart roboRIO, restart driverstation, etc. You can also ask a programming veteran for help as well, as they have lots of experience with tricky errors.

 ### Common "behavior" bugs
 Generally, you will want to replicate the behavior that is causing the error.
 This is why a lot of testing is required to have effective code.
-Once you know a specific condition generates a certain erroneous behavior, you can look at how that condition causes a bug and fix it.
+Once you know a specific condition generates a certain error, you can look at how that condition causes a bug and fix it.

 Common bugs: